 STARTING DATE: As soon as possible

-Ability to: Create, develop and maintain computer databases; perform extensive and technical research and evaluation tasks; prepare comprehensive statistical and narrative reports; analyze situations accurately and adopt an effective course of action; plan, organize and prioritize work; work independently with little direction; work confidentially with discretion; meet schedules and time lines; communicate effectively, both orally and in writing; understand scope of authority in making independent decisions; understand and follow oral and written directions; establish and maintain effective working relationships with others.
+Ability to: Interpret, apply and explain rules, regulations, policies and procedures; make arithmetic calculations quickly and accurately; operate a variety of office equipment such as calculator, computer, copier, typewriter, etc.; analyze situations accurately and adopt an effective course of action; plan, organize and prioritize work; work independently with little direction; complete work efficiently with many interruptions; work confidentially with discretion; meet schedules and time lines; understand and follow oral and written directions; communicate effectively, orally and in writing; understand scope of authority in making independent decisions; review situations accurately and determine appropriate action according to established guidelines; establish and maintain effective working relationships with others.

-College or District office environment; subject to constant interruptions and frequent interaction with others; sitting for long periods at a time (up to 2-3 hours); repetitive use of upper extremities including hand coordination activities.
+College or District office environment; subject to constant interruptions and frequent interaction with others; subject to sitting for long periods at a time (up to 23 hours).
+Repetitive use of upper extremities including hand coordination activities.

-Applications may be downloaded at http://www.nocccd.edu, or requested from the Human Resources office by e-mailing [email protected] or calling (714) 808-4810.
-Reference Job #CCC780, Research Analyst in all correspondence download at: http://www.nocccd.eduYou may include cover letters, resumes, and letters of reference, etc., as attachments to your completed application.
+Applications may be downloaded at http://www.nocccd.edu/Employment/JobOpportunities.htm, or requested from the Human Resources office by e-mailing [email protected] or calling (714) 808-4810.
+Reference Job #FCC635, Evaluator, in all correspondence.
 The District will not return or make photocopies of application materials.
 It is the applicant's responsibility to make photocopies for personal records and ensure that the application packet is complete when submitted.
 Applicants must submit a new application packet for each position.
 Application packets previously submitted will not be pulled for resubmission.

 Mail or deliver your application packet in person to: